-Timothy was a young man from Lystra who became a believer in Christ as a result of Paul's ministry in his town.
+Timothy was a young man from Lystra.
 He later joined Paul on several missionary trips and helped shepherd new communities of believers.

-- Timothy's father was a Greek, but both his grandmother Lois and his mother Eunice were Jews and believers in Christ. - The elders and Paul formally appointed Timothy for the ministry by placing their hands on him and praying for him. - Two books in the New Testament (I Timothy and 2 Timothy) are letters written by Paul, providing guidance to Timothy as a young leader of local churches.
+- Timothy's father was a Greek, but both his grandmother Lois and his mother Eunice were Jews and believers in Christ. - The elders and Paul formally appointed Timothy for the ministry by placing their hands on him and praying for him. - Two books in the New Testament (I Timothy and 2 Timothy) are letters written by Paul that provide guidance to Timothy as a young leader of local churches.

-(See also: appoint, appointed, believer, church, Church, Greek, Grecian, minister, ministry)
+(See also: appoint, believer, church, Greek, minister)